Albany Grandparents’ Rights Lawyer

 Not sure what this means for your situation?
 We encourage you to get in touch with us.
 We want to hear about your situation.
 And we want to learn what you want to accomplish.
 We are here to listen.

-We are also here to provide solid legal advice.
+Our Albany attorneys also are here to provide solid legal advice about your rights as grandparents.
 You can be confident that we will show you any options that may be available.
 We want to guide you down the right path and help you accomplish your goals.
 We want to maintain the bond between grandparent and grandchild.

-What Conditions Must Be Met to Merit Intervention?
+What Conditions Must Be Met to Merit Grandparent Intervention?

 In many states, grandparents would have no more right to access children than a close friend of the family.
 However, New York State recognizes that grandparents form strong bonds with their grandchildren and disrupting that relationship would adversely affect the child.
 In all matters related to the children, the court will consider the welfare and best interests of the child first.